Peter W. Smith: Political involvement

 In May 2017 Smith told Shane Harris of the Wall Street Journal that he had been actively involved, during the 2016 presidential election campaign, trying to obtain emails he believed had been deleted from Hillary Clinton's computer server.
 Smith stated, "We knew the people who had these were probably around the Russian government" and told various internet groups to give any emails to Wikileaks.
 To act as a vehicle for his efforts, Smith established the Delaware-based firm KLS Research LLC on September 2, 2016, and opened a bank account for KLS at Northern Trust where he also had a personal account.
 For advice on obtaining Clinton's emails and with support from Smith's assistant Jonathan Safron, Smith and his associate John Szobocsan contacted several experts in cyber security including Eric York, Matt Tait, the consulting firm Flynn Intel Group associated with Michael G. Flynn and his father Michael Flynn with whom Smith had established a business together in November 2015 immediately after Flynn retired from the Army.
 Smith reached out to Guccifer 2.0 and Charles Johnson suggested that Smith contact Andrew Auernheimer alias Weev.

 According to the Mueller Report, Trump campaign advisor Mike Flynn contacted Smith shortly after July 27, 2016, when Trump had publicly invited "Russia" to find the missing emails, and asked Smith to look for them.
 In that quest Smith contacted several known hacker groups, including some Russian groups.
 He was shown some information but was not convinced it was genuine, and suggested the hackers give it to WikiLeaks instead.
 As part of this effort, Smith donated $150,000 to "the Washington Scholarship Fund for the Russian students", including $100,000 of solicited money and $50,000 from his personal funds.

 Smith was close to Sam Clovis.
 He maintained a blog called Peter W. Smith.

-Personal life and death
+Personal life

 Smith lived in Lake Forest, Illinois.
 He was married to Janet; the couple had three children and three grandchildren at the time of his death.

+Death

 Smith died on May 14, 2017, in a hotel room in Rochester, Minnesota.
-He had checked into the hotel, which is near the Mayo Clinic, the day after speaking to the Wall Street Journal.
-Nine days later he was found with a bag over his head that was attached to a helium source.
-Medical records list Smith's cause of death as "asphyxiation due to displacement of oxygen in confined space with helium."
+He had checked into the hotel, which is near the Mayo Clinic, the day after speaking to The Wall Street Journal.
+Nine days later, he was found with a bag over his head that was attached to a helium source.
+Medical records listed Smith's cause of death as "asphyxiation due to displacement of oxygen in confined space with helium."
 Police discovered a suicide note by Smith that stated "no foul play whatsoever", and that he was in poor health and his life insurance policy was about to expire.